Searchbreed

 See Wisdom Panel

-Akita questions, answered
+Akita questions, answered.

-How long do Akitas live?
+How long do Akitas live?+

 Akitas typically live 10-14 years.
 Good nutrition, regular vet care, and weight management are the three biggest factors in reaching the top of that range.

-How big do Akitas get?
+How big do Akitas get?+

 Adult Akitas typically weigh 70-130 lbs and stand 24-28 inches at the shoulder.
 That makes them a large breed.

-How much exercise does a Akita need?
+How much exercise does an Akita need?+

 Akitas are a moderate-activity breed.
 Plan on 45-90 minutes of walks and play per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Akitas commonly have?
+What health problems do Akitas commonly have?+

 Akitas are most prone to: hip dysplasia, bloat (GDV), progressive retinal atrophy, autoimmune thyroiditis, hypothyroidism.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Akitas hard to groom?
+Are Akitas hard to groom?+

 Akitas need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-What should I feed a Akita?
+What should I feed an Akita?+

-Are Akitas good for first-time owners?
+Are Akitas good for first-time owners?+

 Akitas are generally suitable for first-time owners with basic commitment.
 They're dignified, courageous, loyal.
 Plan for consistent training from day one.

-Ask Barkly about your Akita
+Ask Searchbreed about your Akita

 Get personalized answers about food, health, and care.